 How to handle kids finding out about Santa

 The same British study mentioned above found a third of those surveyed reported feeling upset when they found out Santa isn’t real.
-On the bright side, that means you have a two out of three chance your child will at least not even remember feeling upset at the news.
-That survey also found two-thirds of children said they continued to play along and pretend Santa was real even after they knew, which is great news for those with sibling sets trying to get older kids to keep the secret for younger ones.
+On the bright side, that means you have a two out of three chance your child should not even remember feeling upset at the news.
+That survey also found that two-thirds of children said they continued to play along and pretend Santa was real even after they knew, which is great news for parents with younger children to get the older kids to keep the secret.

 A viral Facebook post from 2016 caught on as a popular way of reframing the news not as a lie, broken dream, loss of trust, or destruction of innocence, but instead, as a rite of passage of growing up, joining a cool club, and being part of spreading the Christmas spirit.
 The mom of this now-famous post writes when a child is six or seven and becoming suspicious, sit them down and tell them you’ve noticed them growing up and they seem ready to become a Santa Claus.
 Kids who are ready are let into the know and they help deliver the magic of Santa to the younger children.
 Parents could task these children with choosing a person and delivering a present without getting caught.